onty/blog-content/content/Server@Home/DNS-Theprasojos.md

 The *allow-transfer* option controls which server that we allowed to do the full zone transfer to.
 And the *also-notify* option controls which server (which is the secondary name server) that the primary server should *Notify* when there are some changes in this primary name server.
 The secondary nameserver then will check the serial number of the record from the primary name server and then request for the incremental changes of the zone record to be added/removed on it's record, making the two name server always sync each other.

 The next file is */etc/named.conf.local*.
 This is where the zone is configured.
-So, I hijacked one of the domains in afraid.org called blogs.or.id and add 1 level domain above it (theprasojos), making it theprasojos.blogs.or.id.
+So, I hijacked one of the domains in afraid.org called blogs.or.id and add 1 level domain above it (theprasojos), making it theprasojos.com.

 ```
-zone "theprasojos.blogs.or.id" IN {
+zone "theprasojos.com" IN {
         type master;
-        file "/var/lib/bind/db.theprasojos.blogs.or.id";
+        file "/var/lib/bind/db.theprasojos.com";
 };

-zone "0.8.2.1.1.2.a.6.4.8.0.8.2.0.a.2.ip6.arpa" IN {
+zone "0.8.2.1.1.2.a.6.4.8.0.8.4.9.a.2.ip6.arpa" IN {
         type master;
-        file "/var/lib/bind/db.0.8.2.1.1.2.a.6.4.8.0.8.2.0.a.2.ip6.arpa";
+        file "/var/lib/bind/db.0.8.2.1.1.2.a.6.4.8.0.8.4.9.a.2.ip6.arpa";
 };
 ```